rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 After all, there are plenty of reasons to use Apollo and its striving ecosystem for your JavaScript applications for operating with a GraphQL interface over a RESTful interface.
 Their libraries are framework agnostic and thus can be used with a wide variation of frameworks on the client-side (React, Angular, Vue) and server-side (Express, Koa, Hapi).

 {{% read_more "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}

+{{% read_more "A complete Apollo Server with GraphQL and Express Tutorial" "https://www.robinwieruch.de/graphql-apollo-server-tutorial/" %}}